victorliu-sq/PaperWriting/FlashSMP.md

 - M2: W2, W1, W3
 - M3: W2, W3, W1

-Assume the following partner ranks for the women:
+Assume the following match ranks for the women:

-- W1: 33 (paired with M3)
+- W1: 3 (paired with M3)
 - W2: 𝑛+1*n*+1 (unpaired)
-- W3: 11 (paired with M1)
+- W3: 1 (paired with M1)

 In this example, the partner rank of W2 is 𝑛+1*n*+1, indicating that W2 is unpaired.
 We need to determine which man is free.
 First, read the partner ranks of all women: W1 is 3, W2 is 𝑛+1*n*+1 (unpaired), and W3 is 1.
 Confirm that only one woman is unpaired by checking that only one rank equals 𝑛+1*n*+1.
 Identify the indices of the paired men from the partner ranks of the women: W1 is paired with M3, so M3 is paired; W2 is unpaired; W3 is paired with M1, so M1 is paired.
 Calculate the total sum of indices of all men, which is 1+2+3=3(3+1)2=61+2+3=23(3+1)=6.
-Subtract the indices of the paired men from the total sum: Paired men indices are 11 (M1) + 33 (M3) = 44.
+Subtract the indices of the paired men from the total sum: Paired men indices are 1 (M1) + 3 (M3) = 4.
 The free man index is 6−4=26−4=2.
 Therefore, the free man is M2, whose index is 2.

 Once the free man is identified and it is confirmed that only one proposer remains active, FlashSMP transitions the computation from the GPU to the CPU.
 The CPU handles the remaining sequential steps efficiently, ensuring optimal performance for the final part of the algorithm.
 This transition leverages the CPU's strengths in handling tasks with limited parallelism and more complex control flow, thus maintaining the overall efficiency of the GS algorithm execution.

-### Descrition of Algorithm
+### Description of Algorithm

 The main procedure of this algorithm involves the use of both GPU and CPU to efficiently handle the Stable Marriage Problem (SMP) with a hybrid approach.